Employees are entitled to paid sick leave and paid hospital leave if the following requirements are met:

 |Number of months of service completed||Paid sick leave (days)||Paid hospital leave (days)|

 As leave cycles and entitlements on the system are based on employees’ appointment dates, please ensure that these are entered correctly.
 For more information about how to enter / change an employee’s date of appointment, please go to:

-For more information, including a list of approved public medical institutions, please see the MOM website.
+For more information please see the MOM website.